Mock mode #

 Common scenarios:

-• One instrument is in cal lab — set mock: true on it, leave the rest real.
+• One instrument is in the cal lab — set mock: true on it, leave the rest real.

 • Hardware-in-the-loop CI where one expensive instrument isn't available.